-When determining how to divide time allocated for aerobic training between continuous and interval training as well as training at different intensities, much of the decision-making process depends on one’s goals.
-If the goal is to perform in a competition (ie, a half-marathon) then one should devote a significant amount of time to this; an organized strategy prioritizing aerobic training over resistance training is likely warranted.
-On the other hand, if one is simply training for general health and fitness this requires less time devoted to aerobic training.
+When determining how to divide time allocated for aerobic training between continuous and interval training as well as training at different intensities, much of the decision-making process should depend on your goals.
+If your goal is to perform in a competition (ie, a half-marathon) then you should devote a significant amount of time to this; an organized strategy prioritizing aerobic training over resistance training is likely warranted.
+On the other hand, if you are simply training for general health and fitness this requires less time devoted to aerobic training.
 In this situation it is more important to consider how to balance aerobic and resistance training such that they do not hinder each other.

 If training for a competition

 For individuals who are training for a competition and intend to train over a 3 month time frame or so, usually the total training volume (ie, miles per week) will increase over time, as will the percentage of training done closer to the desired race pace.
 Then most athletes will taper for 1-2 weeks prior to the actual event by decreasing total volume while keeping training intensity similar.(Hamilton, 2018)

 You can divide your overall training distribution within the 3 zones listed above in many different ways.
 The most commonly described methods include:

 - traditional pyramidal approach: ~80% in zone 1, 10-15% in zone 2, 5-10% in zone 3

 - polarized approach: ~80% in zone 1, very little in zone 2, ~20% in zone 3

 - threshold training: majority in zone 1, >20% in zone 2 (around race pace), a variable amount in zone 3